127 Beacon

 On June 15, 1984, 127 Beacon was acquired from Robert and Ronald Butt by Mary Elizabeth Brady, trustee of the 127 Beacon Street Trust.

 On March 30.
-1987, Helen Wollaston, successor trustee of the 127 Beacon Street Trust, attempted to convert the house into twelve condominium units, the 127 Beacon Street Condominium.
+1987, Helen Wollaston, successor trustee of the 127 Beacon Street Trust, converted the house into twelve condominium units, the 127 Beacon Street Condominium.
 The conversion was undertaken without first legally converting the property from a lodging house into twelve apartments.
 By 1992, all twelve condominiums were owned by the First Needham Street Realty Corporation.

 On March 23, 1992, Patrick O’Byrne and his wife, Gloria O’Byrne, acquired the the condominiums from the First Needham Street Realty Corporation.

-In March of 1992, the O’Byrnes applied for (and subsequently received) permission to convert 127 Beacon from a lodging house into twelve apartments, legalizing the existing condition, and on November 24, 1992, they retracted the earlier condominium conversion.
+In March of 1992, the O’Byrnes applied for (and subsequently received) permission to convert 127 Beacon from a lodging house into twelve apartments, legalizing the existing condition, and on November 24, 1992, they retracted the earlier condominium conversion and rented the units as apartments.

 On July 1, 2002, 127 Beacon was acquired from the O’Byrnes by David Pogorelc, trustee of the John 127 Realty Trust.